What Does Pet Insurance Cover?

 It's important to note that most pet insurance plans do not cover pre-existing conditions.
 When it comes to pet insurance, ‘pre-existing’ means any illnesses or conditions that your pet had before the policy was purchased.
 This exclusion is in place to prevent pet owners from purchasing insurance after their pet has already been diagnosed with a serious condition.

 Additionally, you may find certain providers may exclude hereditary or congenital conditions from coverage.
 These are conditions that are inherited or present at birth.
-With Everypaw, as long as they are not a pre-existing condition which occured whilst covered by another policy, we can cover hereditary conditions.
+With Everypaw, as long as they are not a pre-existing condition which occurred whilst covered by another policy, we can cover hereditary conditions.
 Before purchasing, it's always a good idea to check with your provider to understand their specific coverage limitations.

 Does Pet Insurance Cover Routine Visits?